Sentdex/TD3/README.md

 4. `20-Bittles-very-long-6.usd` One version of a scene that's used to play the model.
 Feel free to make your own from here in the sim.
 Should be located in the `Isaac` directory of the omniverse directory.
 5. `20-Bittles-very-long.usd` Used for training, mostly so Bittles don't run into eachother in training.
 There's a way to make them clip eachother, I just don't know it ATM.
 Should be located in the `Isaac` directory of the omniverse directory.
 6. `Play-TD3-Bittle-MANY.py` This is used to play models, essentially just keep exploiting.
+7. `graph_reward.py` Used to graph the rewards of the exploration and exploiting agents live while training.